Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 **Guidance**

-To bolster your data protection strategy and ensure business continuity, it is important to implement an offsite backup strategy leveraging a second Azure region.
+To bolster your data protection strategy and ensure business continuity, it is important to implement an offsite backup strategy for production workloads leveraging a second Azure region.
 This approach enhances data security and business continuity by providing geographical redundancy and improved disaster recovery capabilities.
 This approach also often supports compliance with regulatory requirements ensuring your organization's resilience against data loss and operational disruptions.

 Ensure that any Azure Recovery Services vaults used for backing up production VMs are GRS.